Batsheva Ross About / Contact Works

 Fitness Studies

-Ongoing series of charcoal drawings and oil paintings 2019-2021.
+Charcoal drawings and oil paintings, 2019-2021.

 Related links:

-Solo show at Kantine, Brussels (Link here
+Solo show at Kantine, Brussels (Link here)

 Interview with Perri MacKenzie following the presentation of this series as part of the group show Regenerate at Wiels, Brussels (Link here)